-Meds is a malicious software that belongs to the Djvu ransomware family.
-Typically, ransomware-type programs are used to encrypt files and force victims to purchase decryption tools and/or keys, in other words, to pay a ransom.
-This ransomware adds the ".meds" extension to all encrypted files, for example, it renames a file named "1.jpg" to "1.jpg.meds" and so on.
-Meds is designed to create a ransom note which is the "_readme.txt" file.
+Meds is malicious software that belongs to the Djvu ransomware family.
+Typically, ransomware-type programs are used to encrypt files and force victims to purchase decryption tools and/or keys (in effect, pay ransoms).
+This ransomware adds the ".meds" extension to all encrypted files.
+For example, "1.jpg" becomes "1.jpg.meds".
+Meds also creates a ransom message within the "_readme.txt" file.

-As stated in the ransom note, Meds is designed to encrypt files like photos, databases, documents and other data.
-It encrypts them with the strongest encryption algorithm.
+The ransom message states that Meds encrypts files including photos, databases, documents, and other data, using the strongest encryption algorithm.
 The only way to decrypt files is to use a decryption tool and unique key that can be purchased for $980 or $490.
-Their price depends on how fast victims will contact Meds developers, they offer a discount of 50% for victims who will write them an email to firstname.lastname@example.org or email@example.com in 72 hours.
-Victims have to send a personal ID and can attach one file that Meds developers supposed to decrypt for free.
-After that they supposed to send instructions on how to make a payment (typically, ransoms must be paid using cryptocurrency).
-In most cases ransomware developers are the only people who can provide tools that can decrypt files encrypted with their ransomware.
-Unfortunately, not all of them send them even if all their demands are met (ransom is paid).
-For this reason cyber criminals should not be trusted.
-Typically, the only and free way to recover files is to restore them from a backup.
+The cost depends on how quickly victims contact Meds developers - they offer a discount of 50% for those who send an email to email@example.com or firstname.lastname@example.org within 72 hours.
+Victims must send a personal ID and are permitted to attach one file, which Meds developers will then supposedly decrypt free of charge.
+They will also apparently send instructions about how to make payment (typically, ransoms must be paid using cryptocurrencies).
+In most cases, only the developers can provide tools able to decrypt files encrypted with their ransomware.
+Unfortunately, not all send these tools, even if their demands are met (ransoms are paid).
+Therefore, do not trust any cyber criminals.
+Typically, the only free way to recover files is to restore them from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Meds ransomware is quite similar to other software of this type, some similar examples are Erenahen, b00m and Moka.
-What most ransomware-type programs have in common is that they are used to encrypt data (prevent victims from accessing their files) and force people to pay a ransom (purchase tools that can decrypt files).
-The main two differences usually are size of a ransom and cryptographic algorithm (symmetric or asymmetric) that is used to lock data.
-One way or another, most of times it is impossible to decrypt files without the right tools that only ransomware developers have.
-It is possible only when ransomware is not finished (has bugs, flaws, etc.).
-To avoid data loss or having to pay cyber criminals we recommend to always have data backed up and store it on a remote server (or/and unplugged storage device).
+Meds ransomware is similar to other software of this type.
+Other examples are Erenahen, b00m, and Moka.
+Most ransomware-type programs encrypt data (prevent access to files) and force people to pay ransoms (purchase tools that can decrypt files).
+Main differences are usually size of ransom and cryptographic algorithm (symmetric or asymmetric) used to lock data.
+In any case, it is often impossible to decrypt files without specific tools held only by the ransomware developers, unless the ransomware is not finished (has bugs, flaws, etc.).
+To avoid data loss, have your data backed up on a remote server and/or unplugged storage device.

 How did ransomware infect my computer?